Transylvanian Saxon dialect

-Transylvanian Saxon is the native German dialect of the Transylvanian Saxons, an ethnic German minority group from Transylvania in central Romania, and is also one of the three oldest ethnic German and German-speaking groups of the German diaspora in Central and Eastern Europe, along with the Baltic Germans and Zipser Germans.
-In addition, the Transylvanian Saxons are the eldest ethnic German group of all constituent others forming the broader community of the Germans of Romania.
+Transylvanian Saxon is the native German dialect of the Transylvanian Saxons, an ethnic-German minority group from Transylvania in modern-day central Romania.
+They are one of the three oldest ethnic-German and German-speaking groups of the German diaspora in Central and Eastern Europe, along with the Baltic Germans and Zipser Germans.
+They are also the oldest ethnic-German group in the broader community of Germans of Romania.

-The dialect is known by the endonym Siweberjesch Såksesch or just Såksesch; in German as Siebenbürgisch-Sächsisch, Siebenbürgisch-sächsischer Dialekt/Mundart, or Die siebenbürgisch-sächsische Sprache (obsolete German spelling: Siebenbürgisch Teutsch); in Transylvanian Landler dialect as Soksisch; in Hungarian as erdélyi szász nyelv; and in Romanian as limba săsească, săsește, or dialectul săsesc.
+The dialect is known by the endonym Siweberjesch Såksesch or just Såksesch; in Standard German as Siebenbürgisch-Sächsisch, Siebenbürgisch-sächsischer Dialekt/Mundart, or Die siebenbürgisch-sächsische Sprache (obsolete German spelling: Siebenbürgisch Teutsch); in Transylvanian Landler dialect as Soksisch; in Hungarian as erdélyi szász nyelv; and in Romanian as limba săsească, săsește, or dialectul săsesc.

-Linguistically, the Transylvanian Saxon dialect is very close to Luxembourgish (especially regarding its vocabulary).
-This is because many ancestors of the present-day Transylvanian Saxons stemmed from contemporary Luxembourg as early as the 12th century, especially in the area of contemporary Sibiu County (Kreis Hermannstadt), as part of the Ostsiedlung process.
-In their case, the Ostsiedlung colonisation process took place in southern, southeastern, and northeastern Transylvania for economic development, guarding the easternmost borders of the former Kingdom of Hungary as well as mining, especially in the area of Bistrița (Bistritz or Nösen, archaic form).
+Transylvanian Saxon was mainly spoken in the south, southeast, and northeast of Transylvania by native speakers of German, Flemish, and Walloon origins who were settled in the Kingdom of Hungary from approximately the 1140s/1150s as part of the Ostsiedlung to the 19th century.
+Because many of these settlers came from what is now Luxembourg, the dialect is very close to Luxembourgish (especially in vocabulary), especially in contemporary Sibiu County (Kreis Hermannstadt).
+Over its history, the dialect has been influenced by Romanian and Hungarian.

+There are two varieties of the dialect: northern Transylvanian Saxon (Nordsiebenbürgisch), spoken in Nösnerland (Țara Năsăudului), including the dialect of Bistrița; and southern Transylvanian Saxon (Südsiebenbürgisch), including, most notably, the dialect of Sibiu (Hermannstadt).

-Consequently, the Transylvanian Saxon dialect has been spoken in the south, southeast, and northeast of Transylvania since the High Middle Ages onwards.
-In addition, the Transylvanian Saxon dialect is also similar to the Zipser German dialect spoken by the Zipsers in Spiš (Zips), northeastern Slovakia as well as Maramureș (i.e. Maramureș County) and Bukovina (i.e. Suceava County), northeastern Romania.
+In terms of comparative linguistics, Transylvanian Saxon is part of the Moselle Franconian group of West Central German dialects.
+As noted above, it shares a consistent number of lexical similarities with Luxembourgish.
+The dialect is also similar to the Zipser German dialect spoken by the Zipsers in Spiš (Zips), northeastern Slovakia as well in as Maramureș (Maramureș County) and Bukovina (Suceava County), northeastern Romania.

-There are two main types or varieties of the dialect, more specifically northern Transylvanian Saxon (Nordsiebenbürgisch), spoken in Nösnerland (Țara Năsăudului) including the dialect of Bistrița, and south Transylvanian Saxon (Südsiebenbürgisch), including, most notably, the dialect of Sibiu (Hermannstadt).
-In the process of its development, the Transylvanian Saxon dialect has been influenced by Romanian and Hungarian as well.
-Nowadays, given its relatively small number of native speakers worldwide, the dialect is severely endangered.
+Nowadays, given its relatively small number of native speakers worldwide, Transylvanian Saxon is severely endangered.